 Verdi’s is a well-known café in Mumbles Swansea that serves up some of the best ice cream around and specializes in gelato.

-Many favour their traditional flavours but you can also order more innovative ones such as Hazelnut Basket if you’re looking to try something new.
-The portions are generous so you will probably want to share.
+Many favor their traditional flavors, but you can also order more innovative ones, such as Hazelnut Basket, if you’re looking to try something new.
+The portions are generous, so you will probably want to share.